 Chris is an award winning Mobility Professional with 20 years of experience in advising Mobility functions and is based in Zurich.
 In addition to a detailed examination of key future trends that will impact mobility, this session will discuss what it takes to overcome the barriers for change.
 Mobility professionals feel more and more pressure to transform for the better, to become more agile and strategic and to earn a seat at the top table.
 But this is not always easy.
 Citing real-life stories, Chris will offer examples of mobility professionals who overcame limitations of time and resources to successfully transform their departments and make them “future-proof.”

 We hope you’ll participate and join us for apéro riche following the presentations.
-You can RSVP here.
+You can RSVP by 7 September here.